SR 12 (star): The binary

 SR 12 was discovered by Otto Struve and Mogens Rudkjøbing in 1949 as an emission-line star with a spectral type of M. The first letters of their names were used to name the star, together with the star number in their catalog.
 It was also observed as an x-ray source with the Einstein Observatory, having the designation ROX 21.
 The binary was discovered with the help of lunar occultations and speckle interferometry in 1987.

 The binary is located in the ρ Ophiuchi star-forming region and is a weak-line T-Tauri binary, meaning it still accretes gaseous material from a circumstellar disk.
 There are differences in spectral type classifications of the individual stars.
 A K4/M2.5 binary was suggested, as well as a M3+M8 binary.
 The binary is separated by about 0.21 arcseconds, which corresponds to a separation of 24 AU.
 Speckle interferometry from SOAR does however find a lower separation of 0.1118 ±1.1 arcseconds.

 The star is a variable with a rotation period that changes between 3.4 and 3.6 days.
 This is due to stellar spots at different latitudes corresponding to different rotation periods, which indicates photospheric shearing.
 The magnetic surface of the primary was mapped in 2010.
 The magnetic field showed changes within 1 week.
 Excess emissions concentrated at mid-latitude are seen as a footprint of an accretion funnel.
 The binary does not have any detection of circumbinary dust from Spitzer and ALMA observations.

-Planetary system
+Substellar companion

 SR 12c was first detected in 2002 using the Infrared Survey Facility (IRSF), which was constructed and operated by Nagoya University and NAOJ and is located at the South African Astronomical Observatory.
 Follow-up observations were carried out with the Subaru Telescope in 2005 and 2008.
 Archival Hubble Space Telescope and Very Large Telescope (VLT) data were used to confirm the astrometry.
 The companion is also mentioned in a paper from 2002 that detects it in Hubble/NICMOS.